luisxcardozo/Recommender-Systems/README.md

-# OPTIMIZATION OF RECOMMENDATION SYSTEM FOR CPU IN TENSORFLOW
+# OPTIMIZATION OF RECOMMENDATION SYSTEM WITH NEURAL COLLABORATIVE FILTERING FOR CPU IN TENSORFLOW

 ## GOAL
 This tutorial will introduce you to CPU performance optimizations for recommendation systems with Neural Collaborative Filtering and provide performance improvements by: